-PRECAUTIONS:
+PRECAUTIONS

-- (1) General: It is necessary that scarifiers, syringes, and needles be properly sterilized before use on each patient to prevent the possibility of accidental transfer of serum hepatitis and other infectious agents from one person to another.
-Disposable products may also be used. - Always have injectable epinephrine and a tourniquet available when any skin tests are being made.
-(See ADVERSE REACTIONS Section) - Patients should be observed in the office for 30 minutes after administration of the test and instructed to return to the office promptly if symptoms of an allergic reaction or shock occur. - (2) Drug Interactions: Certain medications may lessen the skin test wheal and erythema responses elicited by histamine for varying time periods.
+- CEAUTIONSGeneral: It is necessary that scarifers, syringes, and needles be properly sterilized before use on each patient to prevent the possibility of accidental transfer of serum hepatitis and other infectious agents from one person to another.
+Disposable products may also be used.
+Always have injectable epinephrine and a tourniquet available when any skin tests are being made.
+(See ADVERSE REACTIONS Section) Patients should be observed in the office for 30 minutes after administration of the test and instructed to return to the office promptly if symptoms of an allergic reaction or shock - Drug Interactions: Certain medications may lessen the skin test wheal and erythema responses elicited by histamine for varying time periods.
 Conventional antihistamines should be discontinued at least 5 days before skin testing.
-Long acting antihistamines should be discontinued for at least 3 weeks prior to skin testing.
-Topical steroids should be discontinued at the skin test site for at least 2-3 weeks before skin testing.
-The skin testing.
-The skin test site for at least 2-3 weeks before skin testing. - Tricyclic antidepressants such as Doxepin should be withheld for at least 7 days before skin testing.
-The physician must determine whether the risk of severe depression occurring in patients who discontinue their medication outweighs the benefits that could be obtained from skin testing.
+Long acting antihistamines should be discontinued at the skin test site for at least 2 weeks prior to skin testing.
+Topical steroids should be discontinued at the skin test site for at least 2 weeks before skin testing.
+Thick cantidepressants such as Doxepin should be withheld for at least 7 days before skin testing.
+The physician must determine whether the risk of severe depression occurring in patients who discontinue their medication outweighs the benefits that could be disinted from skin testing.
 Topical local anesthetics may suppress the flare responses and should be avoided in skin test sites.

-10 - (3) Carcinogenesis, Mutagenesis, Impairment of Fertility: Studies have not been performed on Positive Skin Test Control-Histamine. - (4) Pregnancy: Positive Skin Test Control-Histamine.
+- Carcinogenesis, Mutagenesis, Impairment of Fertility: Studies have not been performed on Positive Skin Test 3. - Pregnancy Positive Skin Test Control-Histamine.
 Animal reproduction studies have not been conducted on Histamine Dihydrochloride.
 It is also not known whether Histamine Dihydrochloride can cause fetal harm when administered to a pregnant woman or can affect reproduction capacity.
-Histamine Dihydrochloride should be given to a pregnant woman only if clearly needed. - (5) Nursing Mothers: It is unknown whether Histamine Dihydrochloride affects lactation or is excreted in human milk.
-Because many drugs are excreted in human milk, caution should be exercised when Positive Skin Test Control-Histamine is administered to a nursing woman. - (6) Pediatric Use: Indications and dosage for the pediatric population are the same as for adults; however, the reactions to histamine are smaller.
+Histamine Dihydrochloride should be given to a pregnant woman only if clearly needed. - Mursing Mothers: It is unknown whether Histamine Dihydrocholoride affects lactation or is excreted in human milk.

+Because many drugs are excreted in human milk, caution should be exercised when Positive Skin Test Control-Histamine is administered to a nursing woman. - Pediatric Use: Indications and dosage for the pediatric population are the same as for adults; however, the reactions to histamine are smaller.
 Studies have shown that the use of histamine solutions for skin test is safe in infants and young children.